Skip to main content

 • Googly eyes

 Let your kids make bookmarks for everyone.
 Hand them out in school on Halloween or give them to the neighborhood kids.
-Cut the card stock up to the size or shape wanted and let your child decorate it.
+Cut the card stock up to the size or shape wanted and let your child decorate as many as they want.

 Or, if your kid does well with beginner origami, there are plenty of Halloween-themed folding bookmark crafts.
 You could also cut the card stock into smaller pieces and put a magnet on the back to make fridge magnets.